-Mahmoud won A&L Goodbody’s 2012 Bold Ideas, Law Student Innovation Award.
-Part of his prize was an internship in New York.
+Lia won A&L Goodbody’s 2013 Bold Ideas, Student Innovation Award.
+Part of her prize was an internship in New York.

-An Internship: A place on A&L Goodbody’s Internship Programme at one of our office locations – Dublin, London, New York or San Francisco – we arrange travel and hotel, you work alongside market leading lawyers.
+An Internship: A four week summer internship with A&L Goodbody Dublin, with the opportunity to complete one week of your internship in one of our international offices (London, New York or San Francisco) – we arrange travel and hotel, you work alongside market leading lawyers.

 €3,000 in cash: towards your educational fees – or that college loan!